Unconditional uniqueness for the modified Korteweg-de Vries equation on the line: Introduction

 Unconditional uniqueness was proved for the KdV equation to hold in $L^2(\mathbb R)$ \cite{Zhou} and in $L^2(\mathbb T)$ \cite{BaIlTi} and for the mKdV in $H^{\frac12}(\mathbb T)$ \cite{KwonOh}.

-The aim of this paper is to prove the unconditional uniqueness of the mKdV equation in $H^s(\mathbb R)$ for $s > \frac14$.
-By doing so, we also provide a different proof of the existence result.
-Next, we state our main result.
+The aim of this paper is to propose a strategy to show the unconditional uniqueness for some dispersive PDEs and, in particular, to prove the unconditional uniqueness of the mKdV equation in $H^s(\mathbb R)$ for $s > \frac13 $.
+Note that, doing so, we also provide a different proof of the existence result.
+Before stating our main result, we give a precise definition of our notion of solution. \begin{definition} Let $T>0$ .
+We will say that $u\in L^3(]0,T[\times \R) $ is a solution to \eqref{mKdV} associated with the initial datum $ u_0 \in H^s(\R)$ if $ u $ satisfies \eqref{mKdV} in the distributional sense, i.e. for any test function $ \phi\in C_c^\infty(]-T,T[\times \R) $, there holds